takahe-linux/pkgs/README.md

 Currently, everything is good here.
 However, I'd like to make it less dependent on the host system (read: building it's own mpfr/mpc and so on).
-The automatic script could also do with some love.

 ## System ##

-I'd like to add some automation here (rebuild all? automatic image creation?).
+I'd like to add some automation here.
+The current script is a good start, but is still missing some 'key' functionality, and it's pretty dumb - it rebuilds _everything_, not just what needs to be rebuilt.
-I also need to add a working init system, bootloader, and prove to myself that it boots on my test machine, as well as in Qemu.
+I also need to add a bootloader, and prove to myself that it boots on my test machine, as well as in Qemu.

 The eventual goal is to make the system capable of then building itself - with the system created by the cross-compile toolchain becoming a 'temporary' system